apenella/ransidble/ROADMAP.md

 # Ransidble Roadmap

+- Create an use case for the Load Projects from the file system
 - Store the execution output and make it available to the user
 - Implement a client to interact with the API
 - Do not accept local connection